dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-outbox.md

 ### Combining outbox and non-outbox messages on the same state store

-If you want to use the same state store for sending both outbox and non-outbox messages, simply define two state store components, where one has the outbox feature and the other does not.
+If you want to use the same state store for sending both outbox and non-outbox messages, simply define two state store components that connect to the same state store, where one has the outbox feature and the other does not.

 #### Redis state store without outbox